AlterLabRagon/Plate_ReadWrite/README.md

 # Plate_ReadWrite
- Format IQue data using platemap and annotated meta data
+ Format iQue flow cytometer data using platemap and annotated meta data

 Inputs
 - Platemap, which has spatially mapped out unique identifiers or index values